DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 ```

 In this example the `developerNameInput.innerText` property will not be
-calculated immediately, but only then assertion will be executed.
+calculated immediately, but it will wait until the assertion is executed.

 ### Selector Timeout